Summary

 - How do they differentiate themselves?

-There are many ways to go about conducting research.
-Coworking Resources has a comprehensive guide on how to conduct a competitive analysis specifically in the coworking industry that serves as a great reference.
+Coworking Resources has a great comprehensive guide on how to conduct a competitive analysis specifically in the coworking industry that’s a great reference if you’re looking for a framework to start off with.

 2. Crowdsource knowledge from the community